happypandax/happypandax/docs/source/api_plugin.rst

 Commands
 ----------------------------------------

-Besides the command entries and events listed here, HPX also provides some plug-in meta events that are specific for each plug-in.
+Besides the command entries and events listed here, HPX also provides some plugin meta events that are specific for each plugin.
-These events are emitted on plug-in state changes.
-See :class:`.PluginState` for the different kinds of plug-in states.
+These events are emitted on plugin state changes.
+See :class:`.PluginState` for the different kinds of plugin states.

-* ``init`` -- this event is emitted for a plug-in after it has initialized and *after* all its dependendencies has been initialized.
+* ``init`` -- this event is emitted for a plugin after it has initialized and *after* all its dependendencies has been initialized.
-    It is therefore ideal to put the plug-in's own initialization on this event.
+    It is therefore ideal to put the plugin's own initialization on this event.
-* ``disable`` -- this event is emitted when a plug-in has been disabled, either manually by the user or because of some other cause.
+* ``disable`` -- this event is emitted when a plugin has been disabled, either manually by the user or because of some other cause.
-    The plug-in should listen to this event to terminate any on-going process it has running.
+    The plugin should listen to this event to terminate any on-going process it has running.
-* ``remove`` -- this event is emitted just before a plug-in is to be removed.
-HPX will handle the deletion of the plug-in folder.
+* ``remove`` -- this event is emitted just before a plugin is to be removed.
+HPX will handle the deletion of the plugin folder.
     The ``disable`` event will always be emitted before this event.
-The plug-in should listen to this event to remove any produced items that would still be lingering even after its folder has been deleted.
+The plugin should listen to this event to remove any produced items that would still be lingering even after its folder has been deleted.

 .. exec::